pr0li/news-parser/readme.md

 # Python news parser for dictionary attacks

 This tool parses news articles and saves words and counts to a database.
-It makes use of either a **Part of Speech tagger** or **Named Entity Recognizer** to build wordlists for dictionary attacks.
+It makes use of either a **Part of Speech Tagger** or **Named Entity Recognizer** to build wordlists for dictionary attacks.

 It parses news sites from Argentina and uses spanish models for Natural Language Processing, but it should be easy to add models for other languages, as well as code to handle other news sites.